The C&TH Guide to Bed Linen

-Peter Reed began in the Lancashire countryside.
-Local artisans helped to create luxurious and beautiful textiles that were made into the finest linens.
-The styles vary, but we love the embroidered bee and snowflake sets.
+Peter Reed started life in the 19th century Lancashire countryside.
+Local artisans helped to create luxurious and beautiful textiles that were made into luxurious, finely-woven linens.
+The styles vary, but we love the embroidered cable and snowflake sets.

 ‘Peter Reed has been providing the most opulent, luxurious and special linens for our customers for over 150 years.
 Our heritage, experience and knowledge mean that creating something bespoke or standard, monogrammed or embroidered for your home is our privilege and we take great care to ensure that every Peter Reed product you receive is beautiful, elegant and enduring: an heirloom for you and your family.’ – Peter Reed

-As one of our Brands to Watch, Coze linen is making waves in the bed linen world.
-Coze linen has been supplying amongst the very best linen for the 50 years that is has been running.
-And in case you’ve ever wondered who supplies the linen to luxury London hotels such as; The Dorchester, The Savoy and The Ritz, it’s all courtesy of Coze.
-But it was only in 2012 that Dan, the great-grandson of the founder, thought to sell this high-end product on the retail market.
+Coze linen is making waves in the bed linen world, supplying amongst the very best linen for over 50 years.
+And in case you’ve ever wondered who supplies the linen to luxury London hotels such as The Dorchester, The Savoy and The Ritz, it’s all courtesy of Coze.
+But it was only in 2012 when Dan, the great-grandson of the founder, thought to sell this high-end product on the retail market.

 Tip: Coze Linen recommends researching before you buy…

 Buying new sheets shouldn’t be a quick decision based on the right size or colour, It is really important to consider the manufacturing process that goes into providing the best bed linen available to you.
 At Coze, we are positioned as a luxury brand for a reason and that’s because we can trace our processes from seed to sheet, working collaboratively with our excellent farmers and factories across the world to produce only the very best.
-Having this background knowledge and educating oneself regarding the importance of traceability and therefore quality, will no doubt lead to making the right selection for your ultimate comfort. – cofounder of Coze Linen, Ben Roston
+Having this background knowledge and educating oneself regarding the importance of traceability and therefore quality, will no doubt lead to making the right selection for your ultimate comfort. – Ben Roston, co-founder of Coze Linen